ypeddiraju/OpenaiApi/README.md

 ## Features
 - Reads OCR text from `text/` and aggregates it into the prompt.
 - Loads all images from `images/` and sends them to the model.
+- Optional LM Studio OCR: when enabled in the Home tab, sends images to a local LM Studio server (model `nanonets-ocr-s`) to extract raw text, with automatic fallback to the `text/` files if LM Studio is unavailable.
 - Routes reasoning models (gpt-5, o3, o1) to the Responses API with configurable reasoning effort.
 - Routes other models (gpt-4o, gpt-4o-mini, gpt-5-mini) to Chat Completions API.
 - Token usage displayed on the Home tab; chat endpoint also returns usage.